Test Detail

 Q. What is BPH?

-Benign Prostatic Hyperplasia or BPH is a condition characterized by enlargement of the prostate gland.
-Enlargement due to BPH is usually caused due to aging and does not develop into cancer.
-The enlarged prostate puts pressure on the urethra and leads to blockage, causing urinary retention, weak or no urine flow, urinary bladder stones, infections or kidney damage.
+Benign prostatic hyperplasia, or BPH, is a condition characterized by the enlargement of the prostate gland.
+Enlargement due to BPH is usually caused due to aging.
+However, the enlarged prostate puts pressure on the urethra and leads to blockage, causing urinary retention, weak or no urine flow, urinary bladder stones, infections, or kidney damage.

 + more